-Susan E. Prince, JD, is a Legal Editor for BLR’s human resources and employment law publications.
-Ms. Prince has several years of experience as an attorney and writer in the field of human resources and has published numerous articles on a variety of human resources and employment topics, including compensation, benefits, workers’ compensation, discrimination, work/life issues, termination, and military leave.
-Ms. Prince also served as an expert on several audio conferences discussing the 2004 changes to the federal regulations under the Fair Labor Standards Act.
+Susan, JD, is a Legal Editor for BLR’s human resources and employment law publications.
+Ms. Prince has 15 years of experience as an attorney and writer in the field of human resources and has published numerous articles on a variety of human resources and employment topics, including compensation, benefits, workers’ compensation, discrimination, work/life issues, termination, and military leave.
+Ms. Prince has also served as an expert on numerous webinars regarding wage and hour issues under the Fair Labor Standards Act.
 Before starting her career in publishing, Ms. Prince practiced law for several years in the insurance industry and served as president of a retail sales business.
-Ms. Prince received her law degree from Vermont Law School.
+Ms. Prince received her law degree and master’s degree from Vermont Law School.

-Video: Watch Susan's recent video on overtime and sales employees.
+Video: Watch Susan's video on the DOL's Proposed Overtime Regulations

 Get Your FREE HR Management Special Report.
 Download Any One Of These FREE Special Reports, Instantly!